Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted, creating a balanced level of challenge.
-Informed clues are specific, misinformed clues create productive ambiguity, and fake clues effectively misdirect.
-This results in a difficulty level that is neither too easy nor too hard.
+**Reasoning:** The informed clues are specific enough to hint at the answer, while the misinformed and fake clues create a good level of confusion, making the game moderately challenging.

 ---